 An ONVIF compliant device shall provide the device management and event service.
-The service requirements for the different device types are defined in the device type specifications.

 If an ONVIF compliant device supports a certain service, the device shall respond to all commands defined in the corresponding service WSDL.
 If the specific command is not required for that service and the device does not support the command, the device should respond to a request with the error codes: